Linda W. Yezak

 In the late ’90s, I took up writing again more seriously–studying the craft, learning from other novelists, and writing, writing, writing.
 The result of all that work was my award-winning debut novel, Give the Lady a Ride, which was published in 2011.

 In 2014, my short story, “Slider,” won first place in short stories and grand prize in the East Texas Baptist University Writers’ Conference.
 Since it was the first short story I’d written since I was 16, that was quite a pleasant surprise.

 It also received honorable mention in Saturday Evening Post’s “Great American Fiction Contest” in 2015, and is included in their 2016 anthology.

 Aside from my writing, I’m also a freelance editor.
 I enjoy speaking for writing groups and conferences.
-I’m a member of American Christian Fiction Writers (ACFW), Women’s Fiction Writer’s Association (WFWA), and The Christian PEN (Proofreaders and Editors Network).
+I’m a member of American Christian Fiction Writers (ACFW).